 Hence, VAT on import of goods has to be paid by registered and unregistered persons usually at the time of import to the Customs Department.
-However, in the case of registered business which have a high volume of imports, a provision to pay import VAT at the time of return filing has been given.
+However, in the case of registered businesses that have a high volume of imports, a provision to pay the import VAT at the time of return filing has been given.

 Introduction to VAT in Saudi Arabia, Saudi VAT Return Format, What is Time of Supply under VAT Saudi Arabia, Conditions for maintaining electronic records under Saudi VAT, Taxable Supplies under VAT in Saudi Arabia, VAT rates in Saudi Arabia, Zero-Rated Supplies under VAT in Saudi Arabia, Difference between zero rated & exempt VAT in Saudi Arabia, VAT Exempt Supplies/Items in Saudi Arabia

 VAT Registration Process in Saudi Arabia, VAT Registration Deadline in Saudi Arabia, VAT Registration Threshold Calculation in Saudi Arabia, Who should register for VAT in Saudi Arabia?, 5 Key Benefits of VAT Registration in Saudi Arabia